Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.txt

 Adding Entries
 ==============
-To add a menu entry, select Configuration from the main window and then select Add Menu Item.
+To add a menu entry, select the Configuration menu in the main window and then select Add Menu Item.
 A window will open.

 Enter the name of the menu item in the Menu Item Text field.
 This is the text that will be displayed